Jatiya Sangsad: Committees

 Most of the legislative work in the Parliament is done in the standing committees, which exist largely unchanged throughout one legislative period.
-The Parliament has a number of committees, with small numbers of Members appointed to deal with particular topics or issues.
-The Committees on Ministry (CoM) are committees which are set down under the Parliament's standing orders.
-The number of Committees on Ministry approximates the number of Ministries of Bangladesh, and the titles of each are roughly similar (e.g., defence, agriculture, and labour).
+The Parliament has several committees, with small numbers of members appointed to deal with particular topics or issues.
+The Committees on Ministry (CoM) are committees that are set down under the Parliament's standing orders.
+The number of Committees in the Ministry approximates the number of ministries of Bangladesh, and the titles of each are roughly similar (e.g., defence, agriculture, and labour).
 There are, as of the current tenth Parliament, 50 standing committees.
 The distribution of committee chairs and the membership of each committee reflect the relative strength of the various Parliamentary groups in the house.